Required Vaccinations

 • Hepatitis B series

-• Varicella – proof of vaccination or disease
+• Proof of Varicella (Chickenpox vaccination or proof of disease

 • Annual TB test